View the Insurance Requirements Brochure

 If your business already has workers’ compensation insurance and you would like to reject coverage, talk with your insurance agent or carrier to learn more about the forms your insurance company requires.

-If your business does not have any other employees besides corporate officers or LLC members who meet the criteria and all want to reject coverage, you need to fill out our Rejection of Coverage by Corporate Officers or Members of a Limited Liability Company form (WC 43) and send it into the Division.
+If your business does not have any other employees besides corporate officers or LLC members who meet the criteria and all want to reject coverage, you need to download and fill out the Rejection of Coverage for Corporate Officers or Limited Liability Company (LLC) Members and Construction Industry Partners or Sole Proprietors form (WC 43) and send it into the DOWC.

 Construction Industry